ampribe/abloom/README.md

 `abloom` relies on Python's built-in hash function, so types must implement `__hash__`.
 Python uses a unique seed for hashes within each process, so transferring Bloom filters between processes is not possible.

 `abloom` implements a split block Bloom filter with 512 bits per block and power-of-2 rounding for block count.
 This requires ~1.5-2x memory overhead compared to the standard implementation and can reduce performance for extremely high capacities or low false positive rates.
 The benchmark on 10M ints, 0.1% FPR shows this effect, though `abloom` is still significantly faster than alternative libraries.
-Below are overhead estimates for various FPRs.
-See [implementation](implementation.md) for additional implementation and memory usage details.
+See [implementation](IMPLEMENTATION.md) for additional implementation and memory usage details.

 ## Testing